 We recommend using bonemeal and rootgrow when planting to give the plants the very best start.

-If you have any further questions about our Portugal Laurel hedging or would like a special quote for a large quantity of plants please do give our experienced team a call on 01580 765600 or send a message through our contact page.
+If you have any further questions about our Portugal Laurel hedging plants or would like a special quote for a large quantity of plants please do give our experienced team a call on 01580 765600 or send a message through our contact page.